Gold vs. Silver – The Differences You Should Know Before Investing

 Investing in Precious Metals

-Unlike stocks, precious metals are commodities which investors can buy.
+Unlike stocks, precious metals are commodities that investors can buy.
 The idea is to wait for some time and let the value of the metal increase.
 Once it does, you sell the commodity.
 The difference between the purchase and selling price is your profit.